vanesa-codes/vanesa-codes/README.md

 - 👋 Hi, I’m Vanesa
 - 🏗️ I enjoy building solutions with code
-- 🌱 Data Privacy & AdTech Professional
+- 🌱 Data Privacy in AdTech Professional

 <!---
 vnhercules/vnhercules is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.